vfxpro99/boost-build-club/README.md

 The built libraries will appear in a staging directory with a platform specific name such as stage-OSX or whatever.

+Note that there is a replacement bootstrap.bat in bbc, because sometimes boost.build prefers to build a debug version of bjam and b2 and the bootstrap script must notice that too.
+This might happen if you have vc2017 and vc2015 installed at the same time. bootstrap.bat is too clever for its own good.

 Acknowledgements
 ----------------
 Some points borrowed from Pete Goodliffe's original build script,